Here Come the Surrogates

 This rhetoric has been echoed by Bottoms in her remarks.
 Both Bottoms and Weatherall wanted a president who they felt they could be proud of.
-When I asked Weatherall about the policy positions that she is concerned about, she told me that she wanted to see Obamacare defended and Medicaid further expanded.
-“I had to move all the way from Texas to Iowa just to stay alive,” she told me referencing the Texan government’s decision to not expand Medicaid after the Affordable Care Act.
+When I asked Weatherall about the policies that she is concerned about, she told me that she wanted to see the Affordable Care Act defended and Medicaid further expanded.
+“I had to move all the way from Texas to Iowa just to stay alive,” she told me, referencing the Texan government’s decision to reject Medicaid expansion.

 Once I finished my interview with Weatherall, she excitedly approached Mayor Bottoms for a photo and a chance to speak with the mayor.
 And it was in Weatherall that you could see why campaigns bring in surrogates to campaign on their behalf.
 Weatherall felt especially moved by the message that Bottoms had about why she endorsed Biden.